ngxs/store/docs/plugins/form.md

 the reactive form accepts raw objects, as a result we end up monkey patching this back and forth.

-Binding the values is not the only thing we commonly do, its not un-typical to translate form dirty status or form errors.
-Typical workflows might include reading the errors from the form to show in various decoupled components or for use in our effects or using the form dirty status to prevent users from leaving a page without saving but without binding a variable we have no way to reset the status of the form after a successful save from an effect.

 In addition to these issues we encounter, there are workflows where you want to fill out a form and leave and then come back and resume your current status.
 This is an excellent use case for stores and we can conquer that case with this plugin.